The Standard (somewhat unreliable) Method…

 Sometimes your company won’t show up in the search above.
 Whether it’s a problem with Google’s database, or something else, is hard to say.
 But one thing is clear: it’s frustrating.

 After reading on several forums, I didn’t find any clear answers.
 So I decided to do some investigating on my own.
-I took a business that I knew the ID for, and looked to see if it existed on the Google Search Results page, for that business.
+I took a business that I knew the ID for, and looked to see if it existed anywhere on the Google Search Results page, for that business.
 After some looking around, under the hood, I found a solution.

 As far as I know, this isn’t documented anywhere, but it’s a great little trick when you can’t find your Place ID.
 It’s slightly tricky, but if you follow the instructions, you should have your Place ID in the next couple of minutes!